Intestinal Rehabilitation for Children

 Leaders in National Intestinal Rehabilitation and Transplant Organizations

-Our intestinal rehabilitation experts hold leadership positions in the national intestinal rehabilitation and transplant organizations, including the United Network for Organ Sharing (UNOS).
+Our intestinal rehabilitation experts hold leadership positions in national intestinal rehabilitation and transplant organizations, including the United Network for Organ Sharing (UNOS).